 Easter has always had a special place in our family’s calendar.
-It’s the perfect time to brainstorm our most creative ideas on how to make every moment count, and it usually ends up as a mixture of indoor and outdoor family fun activities.
-And who wouldn’t use this ideal opportunity to munch on chocolate, engage in loud storytelling, and take part in the local egg hunt tournament?
+It’s the perfect time to brainstorm our most creative ideas on how to make every moment count.
+It usually ends up as a mixture of indoor and outdoor family fun activities.
+Who wouldn’t use this ideal opportunity to munch on chocolate, engage in loud storytelling, and take part in the local egg hunt tournament?

-My kids love Easter precisely because we’ve always put so much effort into making these several days special, and because they always have a say in the organization of our family festivities.
-Thanks to our firmly rooted customs and traditions, we have grown even closer as a family, and we use every Easter to discover new ways to bond.
-Here’s my list of our absolute favourite Easter activities that will bring your family together for this wonderful holiday!
+My kids love Easter because we’ve always put so much effort into making these several days special and because they always have a say in our family festivities.
+Thanks to our firmly rooted customs and traditions, we have grown even closer as a family.
+We use every Easter to discover new ways to bond.
+Here’s my list of our absolute favorite Easter activities that will bring your family together for this wonderful holiday!

 Annual Easter plays